 When fishing, the way to hook a large trophy is to use the right bait.

 In the hand above, the dealer is in the South Position and they are ahead 7-5.
 Bidding gets passed around and the dealer turns down the 9 of clubs.

 Now West has a decision to make.
 He holds three hearts plus the ace of clubs.
 Should he call hearts?
 Being that he would be ignoring Hoyle with a heart call [i.e., calling the opposite color rather than next], he could not expect much help from his partner.
 What would need to happen for his team to make a point?
 Could he be able to make the ace of clubs good?
 Maybe trump a spade and still have a trump left for the last trick?
 West also knows that with this type of hand there is the possibility of a lone call by the opposition, maybe in spades or diamonds.
 That would put them out.
 Although risky, a heart bid is worth taking.
 Pulling trump is the only chance of making a point, He makes the call and goes fishing for the top trump.

 I have to admit this is a good as it gets.
 Very few hands work out this well.
 The three top trump fell on the first lead, the king was in the kitty.
 Winning at euchre involves taking risks and is even more important when playing against an aggressive team.
 Passing almost always means the other team gets bid and at least one point.
 Calls like this are what makes the game interesting.

 If your opponents name trump and the maker leads a small trump, rest assured that he does not hold the right.
-If at all possible play second low.
+If at all possible, play second-hand low.
 In a hand where you hold one of the bowers and the maker's partner does not play the other, there is a strong possibility that your partner has it.
-You don't want them fall on the same trick.
+You don't want them to fall on the same trick.